 Peer-to-Peer Systems and Security

 Peer-to-Peer (P2P) systems provide an alternative architecture for networking applications.
-The main assumption of P2P systems lies in the fact that there are no centralized components.
-This contrasts with traditional client-server architectures where the servers are centralized and are thus deemed as privileged or central components.
-This assumption brings many advantages (and disadvantages) to P2P systems.
-To name a few, without centralized components the applications are more fault tolerant, have no bottlenecks affecting their performance.
-When designed carefully, they scale better as the implicit fault tolerance also helps for load balancing in the network.
-Moreover, due to the absence of centralized components, P2P systems are good candidates for providing privacy to the users, which is vital for democratic societies.
+A core assumption of P2P systems is that services are provided in a highly or completely distributed manner.
+This contrasts with traditional client-server architectures where servers are centralized and are thus deemed privileged or essential components.
+Extensive decentralization in P2P systems results in new advantages and disadvantages.
+Without centralized components, fault tolerance of systems can be increased and former performance bottlenecks can be avoided.
+When designed carefully, P2P systems provide better scaling properties by e.g. distributing workload in the network.
+Moreover, due to the absence of centralized components, P2P systems are good candidates for providing extensive privacy properties to its users.
 Naturally, as we thread away from centralization in P2P systems, issues arise which could be efficiently solved by having centralized control.
-The most pressing issue is that of attackers, who appear as normal/good peers but have malicious intent.
+A prominent issue is that of attackers, who appear as benevolent peers but have malicious intent.
 This course serves to provide you the knowledge about existing P2P protocols and methods on how to enhance efficiency without sacrificing scalability and security.

 Briefly, the following topics are treated: